 ActBlue Express Lane

-With ActBlue Express Lane, donors can give with a single click right from your email, website, or ad on social media — no contribution form needed.
+With ActBlue Express Lane, donors can give with a single click right from your email or website — no contribution form needed.
 When an ActBlue user, who has saved their credit card information with us, clicks on an ActBlue Express Lane link that you’ve created, their contribution will automatically be processed and they’ll be taken to a thank you page.